dineshkummarc/phpmyBugs2/README.md

 - [x] Added new Dependencies into en and Fr Languages
 - [x] /phpmyBugs/index.php?project=default&page=dashboard: the language dropdown field shows language short names, thats why user is not able to understand the languages
 - [x] duplicate language files exists on the server like fr, french & en, English. removed redundent language files en and fr.
+- [ ] link 'Powered by phpmyBugs' with github repo url
 - [ ] phpmyBugs/: the theme \phpmyBugs\public\theme\pmb-red, shows dark blue color instead of red as marked in the theme.
 - [ ] portal name is used as hardcoded name in several places of the portal.
 - [ ] deprecation alerts on upgrading the test env to php7.4.33